Siddigz/simple-chess/README.md

-Simple Chess game made in Java
+Simple Chess game made in Java using the power of classes

+A class is made for every piece